 Digital therapeutics are an emerging new class of therapies, aimed at addressing the root cause of certain diseases.
-Many of the most common chronic diseases are caused by diet, exercise and other lifestyle factors.
-These behaviors could be influenced or changed by digitally delivered behavioral therapies that have demonstrated activity against the same clinical endpoints used in traditional drug development.
+Many of the most common chronic diseases are caused by behaviors around eating, exercise and other lifestyle factors.
+Those behaviors can be influenced or changed by digitally delivered behavioral therapies that have demonstrated efficacy against the same clinical endpoints used in traditional drug development.
 While traditional pharmaceutical drugs tend to mitigate specific symptoms, behavioral therapies addressing the root cause of a disease have the potential to prevent and/or reverse disease progression.
 In addition, digital therapeutics may offer several unique benefits over traditional pharmaceutical drugs including:

-- Broad access to care across sociodemographic groups, and the ability to deploy them to almost any patient, in any location, including those that have traditionally not had ready access to certain therapies. - Ability to obtain real time insights about their use and responsiveness coupled with the potential to continuously enhance the product.
+- Broad access to care across sociodemographic groups, and the ability to deploy them to almost any patient, in any location, including those that have traditionally not had ready access to certain therapies. - Ability to obtain real time insights about their use and efficacy.
 Unlike traditional drugs, which do not change once approved, digital therapies are subject to continuous improvement based on the data their use generates.
-Like periodic software updates in other industries, for most digital therapies, version 5.0 is expected to be an improvement from prior versions, which potentially translates into better patient engagement, with the potential for improved activity and tolerability. - Substantially broader, patient specific insights for physicians and health systems about the use and efficacy of digital therapies to improve the ability to provide better care.
-These data also offer the opportunity for novel, efficient and accurate value-based pricing models which may be a win-win for both patients and payers.

-- Ability to fundamentally change the course of a disease by addressing the root cause.
+Like periodic software updates in other industries, for most digital therapies, version 5.0 is expected to be better than version 1.0., which potentially translates into better patient engagement, with the promise of increasingly better efficacy, without a corresponding increase in risk. - Substantially broader, patient specific insights for physicians and health systems about the use and efficacy of digital therapies improve the ability to provide better care.
+This data also offers the opportunity for novel, efficient and accurate value-based pricing models which may be a win-win for both patients and payers. - Ability to fundamentally change the course of a disease by addressing the root cause of a disease.
 Behavior change tends to improve not just a single symptom but a broad range of health measures.
-Consequently, digital behavioral therapies carry the potential to drive significantly better overall long-term health outcomes and substantially reduce the overall cost of care. - The time and investment required to develop digital therapies is substantially less than for traditional pharmaceutical drugs, potentially enabling faster and more cost-efficient expansion into other indications or therapeutic areas.
+Consequently, digital behavioral therapies carry the potential to drive significantly better overall long-term health outcomes and substantially reduce the overall cost of care.

+The time and investment required to develop digital therapies is substantially less than for traditional pharmaceutical drugs, potentially enabling faster and more cost-efficient expansion into other indications or therapeutic areas.

-Problem, Solution and Market Opportunity by Product and Product Candidate
+Problem, Solution and Market Opportunity by Product Candidate

-AspyreRx (formerly BT-001) - Diabetes
+BT-001 - Diabetes